Updated August 18, 2015

 This is a brief overview of the bylaw.
 Please refer to the actual bylaw for more detailed information.
 Original copies of the bylaw are available at the City Clerk's office

 Signs on private property

-You must obtain the home owner's permission before placing a sign on their property and you are encouraged to obtain the home owner's permission before placing a sign adjacent to their property.
+Home owner's permission is required before placing a sign on their property.
+You are also encouraged to obtain the home owner's permission before placing a sign adjacent to their property.